IsaMedina07/4100901_Taller_1/README.md

 **4100901 - Taller 1 - Embedded Peripherals**

-This repo contains the impleentation of the directionals and stationary system, similar to a Tesla System.
+This repo contains the implementation of the directionals and stationary system, similar to a Tesla System.

-**Pineout and name configuration of each led and button**
+**Name configuration of each led and button**

 ° A1 --> left directional button.
 ° A2 --> right directional button.